soundanalogous/Breakout/README.md

 Contributing
 ---
 Contributors are welcome.
 If you have any ideas, suggestions for improvements, examples to share, or anything else you'd like to contribute please get in touch.

+Submit pull requests for bug fixes and small changes.
+For any larger changes, please first start a discussing by submitting a new issue.

 Please submit pull requests against the *dev* branch.
-Test against Chrome, Firefox and Safari.
+Code must pass unit tests in src/tests/ and must be linted with [JSHint](https://github.com/jshint/jshint) (according to the rules in Breakout/.jshintrc) in order to be accepted.
+Run tests against Chrome, Firefox, Safari and Opera 12.

 Credits
 ---
 Breakout is developed by Jeff Hoefs.

 Breakout is based largely on the as3 library of [Funnel](http://funnel.cc).
 The author is also a contributor to the Funnel as3 library.

 Logo and icon designed by Claire Lin.